The later stage of dementia

-Dementia is a life-limiting condition and there is information about life expectancy on this page.
+Dementia is a life-limiting condition and there is information about later-stage dementia and life expectancy on this page.
 Some people may find this upsetting and difficult to think about.

-For more general information about the stages see The progression and stages of dementia page.
+For more general information about the different stages of dementia, see The progression and stages of dementia page.

-Many people will struggle with memory of recent events and they may often think they are at an earlier period of their life (‘time shifting’).
-This can cause challenging situations, for example if they ask to see someone who is no longer alive.
+Many people with later-stage dementia will struggle with their memory of recent events.
+They may often think they are at an earlier period of their life (known as ‘time shifting’).
+This can cause challenging situations, for example, if they ask to see someone who is no longer alive.

-If a person speaks more than one language, they may lose the one they learned later in life.
+If a person with later-stage dementia speaks more than one language, they may lose one of the languages they learned later in life.
 Eventually, they may only understand the language of their childhood.

 Changes in mood remain in the later stages of dementia.
 Depression and apathy are particularly common.

-People with late-stage dementia often respond more to senses than to words.
-For example, they may like listening to songs or enjoy textures (for example, the feel of different types of material).
+People with later stage dementia often respond more to senses than words.
+They may like listening to songs or enjoy textures.
+For example, they may like the feel of different types of material.

-The changes in behaviour that can happen in the middle stage of dementia can also all happen in the late stage.
+The changes in behaviour that can happen in the middle stage of dementia can also happen in the later stages.

-Aggression at this stage is often a reaction to personal care.
-Someone may hit or push away those trying to help them, or shout out to be left alone.
+Aggression in the later stage of dementia is often a reaction to personal care.
+Someone may hit or push away those trying to help them or shout out to be left alone.